Ifaen/NixOS/settings/aliases/README.md

-### Structure of the aliases files
+# Structure of the aliases files

-Making an Alias of certain Configuration, to abbreviate, using the same options it originally has
+Creating an alias for a specific configuration to abbreviate it, while retaining the same options as the original configuration.

-# Basic Structure:
+## Basic Structure:

 ```nix
 {